 We’ve mentioned how we use our pressure washer to revive various things around the house – like outdoor furniture and even an indoor rug – but we still hear from people who fear that it’s complicated to set up or expensive to buy or hard to control… and the good news is that it’s none of those things.
 So this post is a comprehensive start-to-finish guide for anyone who’s finally ready to get their pressure washing feet wet (maybe even literally).

 Pressure washing is an easy, affordable, and TOTALLY AWESOME way to keep your outdoor spaces looking fresh.
 So I’m walking you through everything from setting it up and turning it on, to where and how we use ours.
 It makes such an insane difference every spring, I’d even call it a DIY VIP.

 We were a bit intimidated the first time we tried pressure washing nearly 10 years ago.
 The cumbersome gas-powered machine we rented for a day was so big it didn’t even fit in our car!
 So I TOTALLY understand anyone with PWH (pressure washing hesitation).

-But that all changed when we found a GREAT pressure washer that’s super compact and easy to use – this $99 Electric Pressure Washer from Ryobi.
+But that all changed when we found a GREAT pressure washer that’s super compact and easy to use – this $99 Electric Pressure Washer from Ryobi (NOTE: Here is the current model, which is cheaper and more powerful!).
 Both Sherry and I use it regularly – and neither of us have any issues controlling it or having enough power to get every single task on our list done.
 It’ll make a pressure washing convert out of just about anyone.
 We bought it many years ago with our own money and love it – so nothing about this glowing review is sponsored in any way.

 A Beginner’s Video Guide To Pressure Washing